 I created a simple model of CoV-2 infection, which can be found here: https://oldwivesandvirologists.blog/a-simple-model-of-cov2-transmission/

 This view seems to be correct, because when viruses first appear in a new host – after jumping from one species to another – they are quite often extraordinarily virulent.
-Ebola, SARS, myxomatosis in European rabbits, Lassa hemorrhagic fever, bird flu and Covid 19 are all examples of this.
+Ebola, SARS, myxomatosis in European rabbits, Lassa hemorrhagic fever, and bird flu are all examples of this.
 In comparison to these illnesses, most “old” viruses are mild.
 It seems to take time for evolution to select strains that are milder, so that an equilibrium can be reached in the new host species.
 If all viruses were as virulent as Ebola, multicellular animals, from earthworms to mammals, might well be impossible.
 Over time, milder strains have come to the fore, and we have ended up with viruses similar to the 100 (largely unrelated) strains that cause the common cold.
 They are active enough to make us sick, but they don’t usually kill us.

 The point about reducing the mobility of hosts might be particularly important in humans.
 For example, we are probably less likely to get on an airplane and travel to the far side of the world with a very active strain that makes us sick within a few hours, than with one that brews slowly and allows us to walk around shedding viruses for several days – simply because the incubation period of the milder illness is longer.
 The transported, milder, strain might then start a new epidemic in a remote location.
 If this process is repeated many times and on different scales, you can imagine that we will end up with intermediate strains – neither very passive nor very virulent.
 An equilibrium is reached.
 Nowadays, at least in richer societies, we have the luxury of going to bed when we get a fever, rather than being forced to work (which was often the case in the past and is still the case in some poorer communities).
 This might also be expected to reduce virulence over time.